Montana

 USGS Releases Selenium Modeling Framework for Montana and British Columbia’s Lake Koocanusa

-This is thanks to a new modeling framework by the U.S. Geological Survey that lays out how to use available, site-specific data within a proven modeling approach to understand how selenium may move and build up in the Lake Koocanusa ecosystem.
-“I’m excited for the release of this modeling framework,” said USGS scientist Karen Jenni, …
+[ad_1] This is thanks to a new modeling framework by the U.S. Geological Survey that lays out how to use available, site-specific data within a proven modeling approach to understand how selenium may move and build up in the Lake Koocanusa ecosystem.
+“I’m excited for the release of this modeling framework,” said USGS scientist Karen …

 Read moreUSGS Releases Selenium Modeling Framework for Montana and British Columbia’s Lake Koocanusa